 There's a lot that goes into building a successful online presence.
 Most of this is about taking care of the details.
 If you fail to build a strong website, no amount of paid promotion will help improve your brand image.

 One of the key elements of a good website is its domain name.
-That's the first decision you'll take, followed by your website's design, colors, and content.
+That's the first decision you'll take, followed by your website’s security, website's design, colors, and content.
+After choosing the domain, you also need to make sure you have SSL to secure your website.
 Here are a few aspects that your domain name shadows:

 1. Good brand positioning